d4rken-org/octi/PRIVACY_POLICY.md

 J-Server is an end to end encrypted open-source sync server hosted by me.

-No synced data can be viewed by me.
+Synced data can't be viewed by me.
 Data is encrypted client-side.
-The encryption key is only available on your device.
+The encryption key is only available on your devices and is unknown to the server.

 Some meta data like access times and IP addresses are temporarily stored to allow for anti-abuse mechanisms.